 When considering whether to trade Garoppolo, there is no doubt that if the 49ers receive a legitimate offer for him, it would be hard to turn it down.
 But if they don’t, there would be some good reasons to keep him.

 His teammates seem to love him and will play hard for him.
 The Niners have won when he has played, and that can’t be said for any of his replacements during his many injuries.
-The dream of landing a topflight quarterback this offseason is virtually gone, and there are no guarantees that Lance will be an effective NFL quarterback.
+Furthermore, there are no guarantees that Lance will be an effective NFL quarterback.
 Even if he becomes an effective quarterback, how likely is it that he will be good in his first year?
 This team is ready to win now.

 As for Trey Lance, another year sitting on the bench will not be a detriment to his career.
 Montana sat on the bench for a year and half.
 Steve Young sat on the bench for four years behind Montana, and Aaron Rodgers sat for three years behind Brett Favre.
 Another year on the sidelines would likely help Lance since the NFL is such a huge jump from playing Division II college football.

 It appears that the Jimmy G soap opera may continue for a few more months until he recovers from his shoulder surgery.
 Will he be traded?
 Will the 49ers cut him?
 Or will he be back for another year?
 It seems like it is a daily point of debate.
 But as the time goes by without a legitimate trade offer, I can’t help but think of the famous line by the singer Jackson Browne, “Won’t you stay just a little bit longer.”